-Penn State's online Bachelor of Science in Criminal Justice is designed to provide you with the theoretical and practical knowledge of crime control, and the skills necessary to succeed in criminal justice and related careers.
-This interdisciplinary approach to the problems of crime and society can enhance your ability as a problem solver in the field of criminal justice.
+Penn State's online Bachelor of Science in Criminal Justice program is designed to provide you with the theoretical and practical knowledge of crime control and the skills necessary to succeed in criminal justice and related careers.
+This interdisciplinary approach to the problems of crime and society can enhance your ability as a problem-solver in the field of criminal justice.

 The degree's 24 credits of prescribed courses and 12 credits of additional courses focus on the history, practice, and science of criminal justice.
 Many different course options are available to complete the program, allowing you to customize the degree to meet your specific goals.

 Students with ACT 120, Pennsylvania State Police, or Municipal Police Training transcripts may receive up to 16.5 credits for the following courses:

 - CRIMJ 100: Introduction to Criminal Justice (3 credits)

 - CRIMJ 220: Courts and the Prosecution Process (3 credits)

 - CRIMJ 210: Policing in America (3 credits)